2025 Conference Program at a Glance

-The tentative program for the 2023 Canada FASD Conference has been released!
+The tentative program for the 2025 Canada FASD Conference has been released!
 All presentations and times listed within are tentative and may be subject to change.
 Please check back in October for the full conference program.
-This document is for digital use only – it is not intended for printing.
-All conference attendees will receive a printed pocket program upon registration.
+Check out the conference website for presentation descriptions and speaker bios.

 Conference Schedule